kelly-lin/telescope-ag/README.md

 ## Installation

-Install this extension using your favourite packrge manrger.
+Install this extension using your favourite package manager.

 ### Packer